OpenLiberty/sample-langchain4j/rag/README.md

   - Try the POST request at `/api/embedding/init`.
 This adds the knowledge base embeddings to MongoDB.
   - Try the GET request at `/api/embedding` again.
 The content from the `sample-langchain4j/rag/src/main/resources/knowledge_base` should be displayed.

-- Navigate to http://localhost:9080/ to use the chat application
+- Navigate to http://localhost:9081/ to use the chat application

 - At the prompt, try the following message examples:

   - ```
-      Create a Java class that uses the MicroProfile Health API to check/montior if the CPU usage is below 95%.
+      what A, E, I, O, R, W character stands for in the log entries finding in the messages.log file?
     ```
   - ```
-      How to enable the Jakarta EE Web Profile in Open Liberty?
-    ```
-  - ```
-      How to chat with the assistant using langchain4j?
+      I got an java.lang.InternalError exception when tried to log in via SAML.
     ```

 Use the `sample-langchain4j/rag/src/main/resources/knowledge_base` files to compare the AI responses to the provided files.